 - Check for damage.
 Repair or replace damaged parts.

-- Keep motor air slots clean and free of chips.
+- Keep motor air slots clean and free of dust and chips.

 - Use only the accessories designed for the specific saw and job.

-- Do not operate the saw on ground.
+- Do not operate the saw when placed on the ground.

 - Do not cut pieces smaller than 20 cm (8 in.) in length.